 Supporters of Kirby and Horwitz held signs and balloons along Paul W. Bryant Drive as stretch limos and chartered buses pulled up to disgorge student voters at the Calvary Baptist Church Annex voting location for District 4.
 Kirby and Horwitz backers handed out campaign literature.
 Unique incentives for student support for Garrison and Kirby were reported, including free booze.

-Garrison probably received votes from a number of OCA loyalists who, unlike the students, voted for Horwitz instead of Kirby.
+Garrison probably received a few votes from a number of OCA loyalists who, unlike the students, more than likely voted for Horwitz instead of Kirby.
 The fact that Garrison was part of a plan to take over the School Board by gerrymandering his district, by flooding the election with PAC money and by using The Machine did not outweigh their personal relationship with him.
 Nor were they influenced by the photograph taken of Garrison in 2003 at a Halloween party wearing a mask with a penis nose that was widely distributed before the election, claims made by his former wife of alcoholism, drug abuse and fits of rage or his ties to a indicted crime figure.

 Garrison sent a message to Tuscaloosa on Election Day: “Dear Tuscaloosa, As many of you may know, Stan Pate has launched a vicious and untrue personal attack on me and my family.
 My response is simply this, I pray for Stan.
 I pray for God to help him in only the way that God can heal.
 My family is very upset over what he has done, but we forgive him for his actions and I pray that Tuscaloosa will do the same.
 We all are sinners and we all make mistakes in life.
 God Bless, Lee Garrison”